GJvignesh/GJvignesh/README.md

-### Hi there 💬
+### Hi there 👨‍💻

-I'm a ML Engineer.
+I'm a SoftwareEngineer :trollface:.
-- I’m currently working on Wipro Digital ⚡.
+- I’m currently working on Wipro Digital  	🧑‍💼 ⚡.
+- 🧠 Machine learning, Python, Datascience 🕵️, Mulesoft ESB, Confluent-Kafka, Java, Docker, Web-applications, Flask, Linux :godmode:

 <!--
 Here are some ideas to get you started: -->